 Birth of a boy christened Donald George, who went on to become the biggest name in the sport.
 Don Bradman's feats don't need much repeating; in his case, bare statistics are enough, culminating in an astounding Test batting average of 99.94.
 He fell short of that figure in years, but not by much, when he died in February 2001.

 In his last Test at Lord's, Garry Sobers held his sixth catch in the match, equalling what was then a Test record for a non-wicketkeeper.
 A great fielder close to the stumps, he took 109 catches in his 93 Tests, to go with his 8032 runs and 235 wickets.
-In that 1973 Lord's Test, he also made the last of his 26 Test centuries.
+In this Lord's Test he also made the last of his 26 Test centuries.
 West Indies won by the huge margin of an innings and 226 runs to take the series 2-0.

 Only the fourth Christian to play Test cricket for Pakistan was born - as Yousuf Youhana, although he subsequently changed his religion to Islam and his name to Mohammad Yousuf.
 After a difficult debut against South Africa in 1997-98, he quickly established himself as a stylish, world-class batsman and a pillar of Pakistan's middle order alongside Inzamam-ul-Haq.
 His most prolific year was 2006, when he made 1788 runs with nine hundreds, breaking Sir Viv Richards' 30-year-old record of most runs in a calendar year.
 After one too many run-ins with the Pakistan board, he chose to join the ICL, briefly.
 There was much legal wrangling when he decided to return to the official fold, but he was made captain for the 2009-10 series to Australia, though after Pakistan's diabolically poor performance, he was (along with Younis Khan) banned for life by the board.
 Yousuf's ban was overturned later in 2010, but he played only a few more matches and wasn't picked for the World Cup the following year.